 - The Labor Summer Research Program is a research seminar with fieldwork; a way to augment traditional classroom-based learning with experiential learning in a community setting with direct engagement in labor and workplace issues.
 This summer program offers students a unique opportunity to immerse themselves in an applied research experience focused on the Los Angeles labor movement that is leading national efforts to promote social justice for working people.

-- Service-Learning opportunities offered through the Labor Studies program engage students with professionals, community activists, and the public to gain critical perspectives on the program’s core subjects.
+- Community Internships in Labor-related organizations are offered through the Labor Studies program engage students with professionals, community activists, and the public to gain critical perspectives on the program’s core subjects.

 Labor Studies Major Requirements (Effective Fall 2019)